Prakash-Bandapalli/Map-Tracker/README.md

   ```
   npm start
   ```

+## Contributing

+Contributions are welcome!
+If you have any suggestions, feature requests, or bug reports, please feel free to submit them through the project's GitHub repository.

 ### Note:
 - Please note that the frontend part of the project is not yet complete.
 I will be finishing that soon.